cloudinary-devs/TQ-Extension-Cloudinary-Video/README.md

 2. Fredric is now officially an antagonist...need to remove them or repurpose.
 3. Need to add a special gravity/cropping focused lesson so that we can show off the special features like faces and auto.
    1. https://cloudinary.com/documentation/video_manipulation_and_delivery#automatic_cropping
-### Help from TwilioQuest
-3. Need a way to reference local images/scripts/css in objectives/dialogs/browser.
-4. Need access to world state, extension state via helper in validator
-5. Style of code blocks in the markup is restricted to javascript.

 ## Todo List - Joel
 2. When returning to main corridor, greeter should not appear if all objectives have been completed.